Impact of Divorce on Children

 In traditional, adversarial divorce, lawyers encourage parents not to communicate.
 By the time the divorce is settled, the parties hold a great deal of resentment toward one another and this resentment is felt by the children.
 Children are often asked to pick sides in adversarial divorce and are asked difficult questions about their parents which produce feelings of sorrow and betrayal.

-The differences between litigation and mediation are vast and the right choice for your children is obvious.
+The differences between litigation and mediation are vast and, when it comes to the impact of divorce on children, the right choice is obvious.